TengHu/ActionWeaver/docs/source/blogpost/langsmith.md

 This configuration instructs the LLM to first execute the plan_tasks_and_solve action, followed by the summarize_info action to condense the results and present them directly to the user.
 For further details on function orchestration, refer to [here](https://github.com/TengHu/ActionWeaver?tab=readme-ov-file#orchestration-of-actions-experimental)

+For the complete working example, please refer to [here](https://actionweaver.readthedocs.io/en/latest/notebooks/cookbooks/langsmith.html).
-A sketch implementation of the TaskPlanner class
+A sketch implementation of the TaskPlanner class is shown below:
 ```python
 class TaskPlanner:
     def __init__(self, llm, eh):